tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ValidationAssertion
 - Preferred Label: Validation Assertion
-- Definition: An Assertion expressing the result of an Implementation validating compliance with a a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation validating compliance with a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; ValidationConcept
-- Comments: The ValidationAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of of a test that performs a ValidationMethod following some Specification to assess the validity of some data with respect to the Criteria of some Validation.
+- Comments: The bdqffdq:ValidationAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:ValidationMethod following a bdqffdq:Specification to assess the validity of some data with respect to the bdqffdq:Criteria of a bdqffdq:Validation.
-The ValidationAssertion concept in bdqffdq is expected to carry a a ResponseResult of COMPLIANT or NON_COMPLIANT.
+The bdqffdq:ValidationAssertion concept is expected to carry a bdqffdq:ResponseResult of bdqffdq:COMPLIANT or bdqffdq:NON_COMPLIANT.
 DQV(dr) = {dqv | dqv = < va, s, m, r >, va ∈ VA, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************